This article contains the following information

 The first page that opens after using the instructions above is the school's general contact information.
 More detailed information about the school is found in the School Description tab at the top of the page here:

-This page contains many fields to track such information as the best contact people at the school for hosting or sending, the school's policy on accepting exchange students or giving credit to sending students, etc. This information must be maintained by volunteers and AFS staff as new information is learned, so please do your part in updating information.
-If you do not have access to edit certain fields, please ask your regional field staff to make the needed updates as school information and policies change regularly.
+This page contains many fields to track such information as the best contact people at the school for hosting or sending, the school's policy on accepting exchange students or giving credit to sending students, etc. There is also a spot for the school's website and the staff directory.
+This information must be maintained by volunteers and AFS staff as new information is learned, so please do your part in updating information.
+If you do not have access to edit certain fields, please ask your School Partnerships Coordinator staff person to make the needed updates as school information and policies change regularly.
 Thank you!

 In the designated fields you can enter the names and email addresses of various school contacts.
 Note that the school officials who can receive an emailed online PAF via Global Link are the Principal, School Hosting Contact, and PAF Signer. *Note that the PAF Signer’s title, name, and email as well as the ‘Date Signed’ will be updated automatically when an online PAF is signed electronically.